meiersi-da/cips/cip-TOKEN-STD/cip-meiersi-Canton-Network-Token-Standard.md

 ##### Global Synchronizer Connectivity for Settlement Workflows

-This CIP recommends registries to maximize the utility of their assets by connecting to the Global Synchronizer (GS) and supporting the execution of settlement workflows with their assets on the GS.
+This CIP recommends registries to maximize the utility of their assets by connecting to the Global Synchronizer and supporting the execution of settlement workflows with their assets on the Global Synchronizer.
 This is only a recommendation.
 They are free to use the token standard APIs on private synchronizers as they see fit.